wspace/zrneely-rust/README.md

 * The modulo operator produces undefined results when either operand is negative.
 * When outputting characters, only ASCII values are supported.
 The encoding is not defined in the spec.
+* When reading characters, it is required for the user to press enter between each character.
+This is for simplicity - it would require the ncurses library to read characters without requiring an enter press due to the way stdin is buffered.
+This may be fixed later.

 Motivation